-Several people might need or want to read your SOC 2 report, including:
+Several stakeholders might need or want to read your SOC 2 report, including:

-- Current and prospective customers want to know how you handle their sensitive information.
+- Current and prospective customers want to know how you handle their sensitive data.

 - Business partners want to know what kinds of internal controls are in place for data protection and to prevent costly data breaches.

 - External auditors may need to examine internal controls surrounding customer data security.